YashrajPawar/apiEndpoints/README.md

 PATCH method I have used because I did not want to modify the whole Book I just wanted to modify some pieces of information about the Book.

+# Deployment Process
+I have deployed the Node.js application on Railway.app platform
+Steps:

+1. Create a New Project:
+After logging in, create a new project on Railway.app.
+You can give your project a name and choose the Node.js template as your runtime.

+2. Link a Repository:
+Link your project to a repository on GitHub, GitLab, or Bitbucket.
+This makes it easy to deploy the code directly from your repository.

+3. Set Up Environment Variables(if needed):
+If your Node.js application relies on environment variables, you can set them up in Railway.app.
+In project settings, you'll find a section for environment variables.
+Add the necessary variables here.

+4. Configure Build Settings:
+Railway.app will automatically detect the runtime and dependencies for Node.js applications.
+You can adjust build settings if needed.
+By default, it uses npm start as the start command for Node.js applications.

+5. Configure Database:
+If connected to mongodb atlas configure the cloud data by giving the network access to everyone.

+6. Create the Default Link:
+By Going to setting click on default link Railway.app will generate the link.
+Click on the Link now we have deployed it successfully and it is ready to use.